blackbaud/skyux1/js/sky/src/wizard/docs/demo.md

 summary: The wizard adjusts a modal form to guide users through a set of pre-defined steps in a particular order.
 ---

 Wizards are used on a modal form when the user needs to perform a set of pre-defined steps in a particular order.
 The Sky UX Wizard works in conjunction with the [Angular UI Bootstrap](http://angular-ui.github.io/bootstrap/) tabs component.
-Placing the `bb-wizard` directive on a UI Bootstrap `tabset` element will cause the tabs to look and behave like a Sky wizard.
+Placing the `bb-wizard` directive on a UI Bootstrap `uib-tabset` element will cause the tabs to look and behave like a Sky wizard.

 Sky Wizards also have the concept of a completed step which is denoted by the `bb-wizard-step-complete` directive.
-When present on a `tab` and bound to a truthy value, the step's tab will be displayed as completed.
+When present on a `uib-tab` and bound to a truthy value, the step's tab will be displayed as completed.

 Finally there is a `bbWizardNavigator` service that provides some convenience methods for navigating through the wizard's steps.
 This will typically be used by wiring the navigator up to your modal's previous and next buttons.

 The `bbWizardNavigator` service has an `init()` function that takes an `options` object with the following properties:
+- `active` &mdash; The index of the active tab, this should be the same property that is bound the the UI Bootstrap `uib-tabset` directive's `active` property.

-- `steps` An array of steps.
+- `steps` &mdash; An array of steps.
 Each step should have the following properties:

- - `active` Indicates whether the step is the currently active step.
-This should be the same property that is bound to the UI Bootstrap `tab` directive's `active` property.
+   - `active` &mdash; *(Deprecated.)* Use the UI Bootstrap `uib-tabset` directive's `active` property instead <s> Indicates whether the step is the currently active step.
+This should be the same property that is bound to the UI Bootstrap `uib-tab` directive's `active` property.</s>
- - `disabled()` A function that returns a boolean indicating whether the tab is disabled.
-This should be the same function that is bound to the UI Bootstrap `tab` directive's `disable` property.
+   - `disabled()` &mdash; A function that returns a boolean indicating whether the tab is disabled.
+This should be the same function that is bound to the UI Bootstrap `uib-tab` directive's `disable` property.
- - `complete()` A function that returns a boolean indicating whether the tab is complete.
+   - `complete()` &mdash; A function that returns a boolean indicating whether the tab is complete.
 This should be the same function that is bound to the tab's `bb-wizard-step-complete` property.
+- `finish()` &mdash; A function that will execute when the user clicks finish on the last step of the wizard.

 The `bbWizardNavigator` also exposes the following methods: